AlphaHydrae/blog/source/_posts/2013-06-29-rest-and-hypermedia-apis.markdown

 }
 ```

-You will of course need other relation types that are specific to your domain model, such as a `customer` link in the full document example I described earlier.
+You will of course need other relation types that are specific to your domain model, such as a `customer` link in the full document example you saw earlier.
 This is what extension relation types are for.
 According to the RFC, extension types should be URIs that uniquely identify the relation type.
 For example: